 Radeon RX 550 vs GeForce GT 1030 Comparison

-Both Radeon RX 550 and GeForce GT 1030 are budget or entry level graphics cards having almost similar kind of specifications we can expect similarity in performance too.
-The advantage of Radeon RX 550 is that it has wider memory bus-width of 128-bits and this result in much higher memory bandwidth (almost double) compared to that of GeForce GT 1030.
+Both Radeon RX 550 and GeForce GT 1030 are budget or entry-level graphics cards having almost similar kinds of specifications we can expect similarities in performance too.
+The advantage of Radeon RX 550 is that it has a wider memory bus-width of 128-bits and this results in a much higher memory bandwidth (almost double) compared to that of GeForce GT 1030.

 Must Read: CUDA Cores vs Stream Processors Explained

-The advantage of GeForce GT 1030 over Radeon RX 550 is that it has lower power consumption of 30W only, but this won’t make any huge difference at all because both these graphics cards have lower power consumption as such and both of do not require external power connectors from the PSU.
-In terms of performance you cannot expect them to run latest games or AAA titles at 1080p but what you can expect is decent gaming performance in older games and in eSport titles at high graphics settings and with more than comfortable frame rates.
+The advantage of GeForce GT 1030 over Radeon RX 550 is that it has a lower power consumption of 30W only, but this won’t make any huge difference at all because both these graphics cards have lower power consumption as such, and both do not require external power connectors from the PSU.
+In terms of performance you cannot expect them to run latest games or AAA titles at 1080p but what you can expect is decent gaming performance in older games and in eSports titles at high graphics settings and with more than comfortable frame rates.

 |Specifications||Radeon RX 550||GeForce GT 1030|